Juan del Águila: Expedition to Ireland

-In the morning of that day, December 16, 1,500 men left Kinsale to try to break the siege.
-They managed to destroy twenty guns and kill more than seven hundred English, but they had to return to the city, unable to cross enemy lines.
+In the morning of that day, 16, 1 December 500 men left Kinsale to try to break the siege.
+They managed to destroy twenty guns and inflicted hundreds of casualties on the besiegers, but they had to return to the city, unable to cross English lines.
 Spanish casualties were relatively low, which encouraged the troops.

 A rebel army coming from the north, finally managed to link with the Spanish, then decided to help Juan del Águila.
 But Zabiaur after his fleet had been destroyed at Castlehaven did not want to lose control of Baltimore which could be used for future landings.
-So he divided his troops, giving the Irish army 200 auxiliary infantry while he and the other men secured positions.
+So he divided his troops, giving the Irish rebels 200 auxiliary infantry while he and the other men secured positions.
 In the end just under 6,500 men set off for Kinsale.

-At that time, the British army had been reduced to 8,000 men due to casualties caused by the Spanish, diseases and desertions.
+At that time, the English army had been reduced to 8,000 men due to battle casualties, diseases and desertions.

-On January 3 the two armies met at Kinsale.
+On 3 January the two armies met at Kinsale.
 The lack of coordination between the rescue army and the besieged, coupled with the disorganization of the Irish and the superiority of the English cavalry, turned the Battle of Kinsale into a major defeat for the Spanish-Irish coalition.

 The Irish began the attack, but were repulsed by the English.
-Under pressure from the British army, some Irish began to abandon the fight.
+Under pressure from the English army, some Irish began to abandon the fight.
 After that, the English cavalry launched a counterattack, which drove them back and the Irish army fled.
 The cavalry then began to chase them, causing heavy casualties among the deserters.
 The intervention of the Spanish infantry prevented greater carnage at the expense of 90 deaths and 52 prisoners.
 Juan del Águila left the city with his men, but it was already late and they were rejected.
 In total, 1,200 Irish died at Kinsale.

-On January 12, Juan del Águila surrendered.
+On 12 January, Juan del Águila surrendered.
 The terms of the surrender forced the Spanish to surrender their places and castles in Kinsale, Castlehaven, Dunboy, Donneshed and Donnelong (on the island of Sherkin).
 In return, the Spanish army (then reduced to 1,800 men) and all the Irish who so wished, would receive supplies and transport to return to Spain.
 Also, they would keep their weapons, flags and money.

-On January 14, just two days later, Martín de Vallecina arrived in Kinsale with reinforcements, but returned to Spain as soon as he learned of the surrender.
+On 14 January, just two days later, Martín de Vallecina arrived in Kinsale with reinforcements, but returned to Spain as soon as he learned of the surrender.